ImaanBontle/SDV-immersive-weathers/README.md

 <!--Known Issues-->
 ## Known Issues <a id="issues"></a>

-*This section contains known issues with the Framework.
+*This section contains known issues with the Framework mod.
 For mod-specific issues, see the [mod documentation](#docs).*

-None.
+No known issues.

 <div align="right">